José María Pino Suárez: Maderismo and the 1909 local elections

-Pino eventually withdrew his support for Moreno Cantón upon learning that he had sent a commission headed by José Vales Castillo to the capital of the Republic to confer with President Díaz and propose a list of candidates for the governorship so that the dictator could chose as he saw fit: the list included Luis del Carmen Curiel, Alfonso Cámara y Cámara, as well as Moreno himself, all of whom were “active porfiristas, although they later would declare, they had always been anti-reelectionists at heart.”
-In this way, the opposition to Governor Muñoz Aristegui was divided between the followers of Delio Moreno (Morenistas) who negotiated with the military dictatorship in order to obtain power and the followers of José María Pino (Pinistas) who refused to do so.
+Pino eventually withdrew his support for Moreno Cantón upon learning that he had sent a commission headed by José Vales Castillo to the capital of the Republic to confer with President Díaz and propose a list of candidates for the governorship so that the dictator could choose as he saw fit: the list included Luis del Carmen Curiel, Alfonso Cámara y Cámara, as well as Moreno himself, all of whom were "active porfiristas, although they later would declare, they had always been anti-reelectionists at heart."
+In this way, the opposition to Governor Muñoz Aristegui was divided between the followers of Delio Moreno (Morenistas) who negotiated with the military dictatorship to obtain power and the followers of José María Pino (Pinistas) who refused to do so.

 Through an evident electoral fraud, the victory was granted to Muñoz Aristegui, the official candidate.
 The reelected state government almost immediately started a political persecution against the losing candidates that forced them to temporarily flee the state.

 The Muñoz Arístegui administration repressed, exiled, and imprisoned many of its political opponents.
 The morenista opposition was mobilized, leading to the Rebelión de Valladolid.
 This in turn provoked an even more violent reaction from the local government against the rebels.
 Faced with this wave of repression, the Morenistas went underground.
 Meanwhile, Pino was also forced to leave the state, settling in the neighboring state of Tabasco.

 Given the situation of violence and repression in Yucatan, President Porfirio Díaz decided to send a military general with experience in matters of war to ensure control of the situation.
-On March 11, 1911, Governor Enrique Muñoz Arístegui was relieved of power by General Luis del Carmen Curiel, whose candidacy was supported by the Morenistas.
+On 11 March 1911, Governor Enrique Muñoz Arístegui was relieved of power by General Luis del Carmen Curiel, whose candidacy was supported by the Morenistas.
 Those in the opposition that had negotiated with the military dictatorship had gained access to the levers of power while those who had refused to do so remained in the political wilderness.